ardatan/graphql-tools/website/docs/stitch-type-merging.md

 That's it!
 Under the subschema config `merge` option, each merged type provides a query for accessing its respective partial type (services without an expression of the type may omit this).
 The query settings are:

-- `fieldName` specifies a root query used to request the local type.
+- `fieldName` specifies a root field used to request the local type.
-- `selectionSet` specifies one or more key fields required from other services to perform the query.
-Query planning will automatically resolve these fields from other schemas in dependency order.
+- `selectionSet` specifies one or more key fields required from other services to perform this query.
+Query planning will automatically resolve these fields from other subschemas in dependency order.
--  `args` formats the returned selection set data into query arguments.
+-  `args` formats the initial object representation into query arguments.

 This configuration allows type merging to smartly resolve a complete `User`, regardless of which service provides the initial representation of it.
 We now have a combined `User` type in the gateway schema: